10sec-project/10secondsj/README.md

 [![Visit our IRC channel](https://kiwiirc.com/buttons/irc.freenode.net/bitcoinj.png)](https://kiwiirc.com/client/irc.freenode.net/bitcoinj)

+### 10secondsj

+10secondsj is a library modified to connect the bitcoinj library to a 10seconds network.

 ### Welcome to bitcoinj

 The bitcoinj library is a Java implementation of the Bitcoin protocol, which allows it to maintain a wallet and send/receive transactions without needing a local copy of Bitcoin Core.
 It comes with full documentation and some example apps showing how to use it.